iam-peekay/personal-website/content/posts/2019-05-13-how-does-cosmos-work-anyway.md

 ---
 template: post
 title: 'How does Cosmos work?
 How does it compare to Bitcoin and Ethereum?
-(Part 1) '
+(Pt.
+1) '
 slug: /posts/how-does-cosmos-work-part1
 draft: false
 date: 2019-06-05T21:25:00.000Z